DevExpress/devextreme-documentation/concepts/05 Widgets/Popup/15 Resize and Relocate.md

 ---

-If you need to position the **Popup** against a specific element on your page, set the [position](/api-reference/10%20UI%20Widgets/dxPopup/1%20Configuration/position.md '/Documentation/ApiReference/UI_Widgets/dxPopup/Configuration/#position') option.
+If you need to position the **Popup** against a specific element on your page, set the [position](/api-reference/10%20UI%20Widgets/dxPopup/1%20Configuration/position.md '/Documentation/ApiReference/UI_Widgets/dxPopup/Configuration/#position') property.

 ---
 ##### jQuery